The Endocannabinoid System and how it has a fundamental role in our body’s health and maintenance systems.

 Dosage indications, mode of delivery and metabolism of phytocannabinoids

 The World Health Organisation (WHO), Cannabidiol critical review report in 20185 quotes well-tolerated oral dosages in scientific studies between 100-800mg of CBD per day in humans.
 Doses of 200-300mg per day in adult studies of epilepsy, reported markedly reduced seizures compared to the placebo group, with doses of 100mg per day not showing marked improvement in seizure frequency.
 Doses of up to 20mg/Kg/day were safely administered to children aged 4-10 years with Dravet Syndrome6b, a rare form of childhood epilepsy.
 Studies into reducing positive symptoms of schizophrenia have indicated that doses of 1000mg/day were effective.
 In adults, low initial doses would be recommended at 5mg/Kg/day (for a 70Kg person, this would equate to 350mg/day or 1.75ml of our 20% CBD product per day).
-Medium dose would be 10mg/Kg/day (approximately 3.5ml of 20% CBD product per day) and high dose would be 20mg/Kg/day (7ml of 20% CBD product per day).
+A medium dose would be 10mg/Kg/day (approximately 3.5ml of 20% CBD product per day) and high dose would be 20mg/Kg/day (7ml of 20% CBD product per day).

-Comprehensive reviews of the safety and adverse effects of CBD, conducted in 2011 and 2017 showed that even chronic use at doses of up to 1.5g/day were safe and well-tolerated with no adverse effects abuse potential or addictive traits.
+Comprehensive reviews of the safety and adverse effects of CBD, conducted in 2011 and 2017 showed that even chronic use at doses of up to 1.5g/day was safe and well-tolerated with no adverse effects abuse potential or addictive traits.

 Both CBD and THC can be taken as an aerosol, combined in oil-based capsules, orally or, in certain cases, as a suppository or, dissolved in oil, as in our case, with Pure Organic CBD to be taken sublingually.
-Due to these compounds being hydrophobic, absorption from the gastro-intestinal tract can be reduced by stomach acid and, initial break down by the liver (first pass effect), once into the blood stream.
-To counter this effect, for optimal absorption, Pure Organic CBD is recommended to be taken sublingually and, for the user to retain the drops under the tongue, without swallowing, if possible, until it is naturally absorbed through the submucosa into the blood stream.
+Due to these compounds being hydrophobic, absorption from the gastrointestinal tract can be reduced by stomach acid and, initial break down by the liver (first-pass effect), once into the bloodstream.
+To counter this effect, for optimal absorption, Pure Organic CBD is recommended to be taken sublingually and, for the user to retain the drops under the tongue, without swallowing, if possible, until it is naturally absorbed through the submucosa into the bloodstream.
 If swallowed, it should be taken after a fat-based drink or food, like olive oil, avocado or oily fish.

 Cannabinoids and disease moderation

 Functions of the ECS include neuro-regulation by modulating the release of neurotransmitters, both excitatory and inhibitory, with a major role in neurophysiology within the body.
 The CB1 receptor, prolific in the central nervous system, when activated, always results in a reduction of neurotransmitter release by the negative feedback process of retrograde inhibition of pre-ganglionic neurones.
 Cannabinoids, including THC, bind to CB1 receptors in these neurones, resulting in depolarisation-induced suppression of nerve function.
-CBD does not directly stimulate either CB1 or CB2 receptors but is thought to act as an allosteric-modulator, binding near to these receptors to modulate their activity or, to non-endocannabinoid receptors to indirectly block anandamide re-uptake and the inhibition of its degradation.
+CBD does not directly stimulate either CB1 or CB2 receptors but is thought to act as an allosteric-modulator, binding near to these receptors to modulate their activity or, to non-endocannabinoid receptors to indirectly block anandamide reuptake and the inhibition of its degradation.

-Neuronal disease – CBD has been reported to reduce the neuronal diseases Parkinsons, Multiple Sclerosis and Alzheimers.
-Sativex is a pharmaceutical combination of CBD:THC, used to treat multiple sclerosis.
+Neuronal disease – CBD has been reported to reduce the neuronal diseases Parkinson’s, Multiple Sclerosis and Alzheimers.
+Sativex is a pharmaceutical combination of CBD:THC used to treat multiple sclerosis.

 The function of cannabinoids which has been most widely researched is in epilepsy.
 Depolarisation- induced suppression of nerve stimuli is one of the ways that the ECS protects the nervous system from hyperactivity during seizures.
-Endocannabinoids are naturally produced during a seizure which act on cannabinoid receptors in the brain.
-Phytocannabinoids, similarly, tend to be anti-convulsant, reducing seizures and subsequent irreversible neuronal death .
+Endocannabinoids are naturally produced during a seizure which acts on cannabinoid receptors in the brain.
+Phytocannabinoids, similarly, tend to be anti-convulsant, reducing seizures and subsequent irreversible neuronal death.
 In 2018, CBD was released as the proprietary drug “Epidiolex”, currently undergoing Phase III trials in America, to treat two severe forms of epilepsy -Lennox-Gastaut syndrome and Dravet syndrome as well as other forms of epilepsy and treatment-resistant epilepsy.

 Traumatic brain injury (TBI) has been discovered as being minimised via the homeostatic endocannabinoid regulators anandamide and 2-AG.
-There is also evidence that exogenousphytocannabinoids, given within four hours of TBI can limit glutamate toxicity and nerve damage.
+There is also evidence that exogenous phytocannabinoids, given within four hours of TBI can limit glutamate toxicity and nerve damage.

 Ischaemic events (stroke) – studies have found that endocannabinoid levels are raised spontaneously during a stroke which can reduce the infarct size and outcome.
-The exogenous cannabinoid CBD has been found to be a powerful neuroprotector in animal studies of ischaemia produced by coronary artery occlusion, if given within four hours of the ischaemic event.
+The exogenous cannabinoid CBD has been found to be a powerful neuroprotector in animal studies of ischaemia produced by coronary artery occlusion if given within four hours of the ischaemic event.

 Autocrine, Paracrine Signalling and Gastrointestinal (GI) Function – Normal homeostasis is controlled by both autocrine and paracrine cell signalling, via endocannabinoids.
 Autocrine stimulation occurs within the same cell, for example, during liver cell regeneration.
 Paracrine signalling occurs when cells produce factors which affect the activity of other cells, frequently observed in the immune system between T- and B-cells and natural killer cells (NK) and also during wound healing.
-Cannabinoids affect auto- and para-crine signalling in the gastrointestinal system in inflammatory conditions such as irritable bowel disease (IBS), where they are responsible for a decrease in the production of inflammatory markers.
+Cannabinoids affect auto- and paracrine signalling in the gastrointestinal system in inflammatory conditions such as irritable bowel disease (IBS), where they are responsible for a decrease in the production of inflammatory markers.
 Both endogenous and exogenous cannabinoids have been found to be involved in normal GI function.
 Anandamide and THC delay gastric emptying, gastric secretions and reduce intestinal motility with CBD emitting anti-emetic effects which have been widely researched.
 CBD has been shown to help diminish the inflammatory process in Chron’s disease and ulcerative colitis.

 Metabolic Function – the ECS has control over metabolic homeostasis both centrally and peripherally in the cardiovascular, hepatic and musculoskeletal systems, GI tract and various cell types.
 Endocannabinoid receptors and ligand expression are altered in various metabolic diseases, including cardiovascular disease, hypertension, diabetes, sleep apnoea and obesity.